youtubeps/youtubeps.github.io/_includes/introduce.md

 - We develop a website named tft-ps which provides useful statistics for tft players.
 - Tft-ps tries to discover major compositions of champions and gives their pick-rates, win-rates, and deck-powers to the website users.
 - The users can decide which deck they are supposed to go on, based on the fluent statistics and information from our product.
-- Also, the users can search the match history of a specific user and follow their decisions about a composition, items, or a build-up methods.
+- Also, the users can search the match histories of specific users and follow their decisions about compositions, items, or build-up methods.
 - We use the APIs for TFT including tft-league, tft-match, and tft-summoner.
 - We hope that the tft-ps becomes a great reference-site for all of the tft users.
 - A demo site will be uploaded here if we collect data continuously using a riot-api key for the personal purpose.